How Judgement Ruins Courtship

 So how can you improve these two issues during courtship for improved relationships?

 1. Stop judging.
 Come to grips with your own past, imperfections and bad choices.
 It’s okay for someone to not be a good match for you.
 Just don’t focus on their past more than their present or future.
 Figure out what about their flaws or past experiences have made you so judgmental?
 Are you seeing traces of yourself and have projected your flaws onto them?
 If so, doing the inner work to become your authentic self will help you to overcome this behavior.

 2. Seek a friendship and allow yourself to be vulnerable.
 Lead with vulnerability.
-As you’re getting to know someone, come from a place of understanding who they are and their path to development, versus drawing a conclusion and tucking that judgement into a box.
-If you’re seeking to understand who a person is from a sincere and compassionate place, you’re less likely to offend and more likely to develop a long term respect for the person, regardless of outcome.
+As you’re getting to know someone, come from a place of understanding who they are and their path to development versus drawing a conclusion and tucking that judgement into a box.
+If you’re seeking to understand who a person is from a sincere and compassionate place, you’re less likely to offend and more likely to develop a long term respect for the person, regardless of courtship outcome.

 3. Pay attention to transparency.
 If you’re typically the open one, allow yourself to step back and notice if the person you’re getting to know is being equally transparent with you as you are with them.
 Do they struggle to answer questions?
 Are they defensive?
 Have you shared with them but you feel as though they’re holding back?
 Acknowledge this lack of vulnerability and discuss it.
 If it doesn’t improve this may not be a good person for you.